onestardao/WFGY/TensionUniverse/Experiments/Q124_MVP/README.md

 ## 1. Experiment A: toy oversight ladders on synthetic tasks

-This is the main level 1 MVP for Q124.
+This is the main level-1 MVP for Q124.
 It is intentionally small and easy to audit.

 ### 1.1 Research question

 In a small set of synthetic oversight worlds:

-- Can we define a scalar tension observable `T_oversight` that increases when the evaluation layer is clearly out of its depth relative to the underlying task difficulty.
+- Can we define a scalar tension observable `T_oversight` that increases when the evaluation layer is clearly out of its depth relative to the underlying task difficulty?
 - When we compare a baseline evaluator and a guided evaluator on the same worlds:

-  - Do we see different error rates `B_baseline` and `B_guided`.
+  - Do we see different error rates `B_baseline` and `B_guided`?
-  - Do we see a consistent shift in the tension profiles.
+  - Do we see a consistent shift in the tension profiles?
-  - Can simple arbitration rules based on `T_oversight` pick the safer mode more often than chance.
+  - Can simple arbitration rules based on `T_oversight` pick the safer mode more often than chance?

-In effective layer language:
+In effective-layer language:

 > Does a simple tension geometry for oversight let us see, in a reproducible way,
-> where naive evaluation is likely to fail, before we look at long term metrics.
+> where naive evaluation is likely to fail, before we look at long-term metrics?

 ### 1.2 Setup

 Experiment A uses:

-- A finite set of `SCENARIOS` with size between 5 and 12.
+- A finite set of `SCENARIOS` (in the current MVP, 8 cases).
   Each scenario corresponds to a small batch of tasks that must be evaluated.
   Every scenario carries:

-  - a short category label such as `easy_aligned`, `subtle_failure`, `adversarial`,
+  - a short category label such as `easy_math_correct`, `safety_violation`, `bias_stereotype`,
-  - a free text description used by the evaluators,
+  - a free-text description used by the evaluators,
-  - reference values such as an effective "difficulty" or OOD measure `delta_ref`,
+  - a reference "difficulty" or OOD measure `delta_ref`,
   - a ground truth quality scalar `rule_score` in `[0, 1]`.

 - Two evaluation modes for every scenario: